slinkle/academic-kickstart/content/publication/TIM/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "* IEEE Transactions on Industrial Electronics, 1*(1)"
+publication: "* IEEE Transactions on Instrumentation and Measurement , 69*(6)"
-publication_short: "IEEE TIE"
+publication_short: "IEEE TIM"

-abstract: In *IEEE Transactions on Industrial Electronics (TIE)*, 2020
+abstract: In *IEEE Transactions on Instrumentation and Measurement (TIM)*, 2019

 # Summary.
 An optional shortened abstract.
 # summary: Robust and efficient visual localization is essential for numerous robotic applications.